joaquinelio/litul-crud/README.md

 ***How to***

-Each CRUD and the NAV operations has to be implemented by its method setCreate(handlers...) setRead(...) setUpdate(...)
+CRUD and NAV operations have to be implemented by their methods setCreate(handlers...) setRead(...) setUpdate(...)